 Spring is when most people think of getting chicks, whether they’re starting a new flock, adding to an existing flock or raising meat birds.
-Perhaps it’s because hens typically get broody and hatch chicks in the spring, or maybe it’s because when those hatchery catalogs arrive in the dead of winter, we can’t resist the idea of ordering chicks.
+Perhaps it’s because hens typically get broody and hatch chicks in the spring, or maybe it’s because when those hatchery catalogs arrive in the dead of winter with their various breeds, we can’t resist the idea of ordering chicks.

-Fall-hatched pullets, on the other hand, reach maturity in the dark of winter, but because of the short days, their bodies hold off on laying until the days get longer, giving them a couple more months to mature.
+Fall-hatched pullets, on the other hand, reach maturity in the dark of winter, but because of the short days, their bodies defer laying until the days get longer, giving them a couple of more months to mature.
 At that time, they will quickly shift into maximum production, laying an egg almost every day.
-Because they are more mature, they will also start laying larger eggs from the beginning, so you won’t see many, if any, itty-bitty eggs.
+Because they are more mature, they also start laying larger eggs from the beginning, so you won’t see many, if any, tiny eggs.